gperilli/fundme/README.md

         CPU: 1ms
 ```

-The databse server can be started and stopped with:
+The database server can be started and stopped with:

 ```
 sudo systemctl start postgresql